-According to the 2008 law, both Societies and Private Societies are eligible to receive local funding, foreign funding (after notifying the Council of Ministers), and funding from the public Fund for the Support of Societies.
-Closed societies are prohibited from seeking any kind of funding other than the money put by the members, and foreign societies may not seek local funding without the prior approval of the Council of Ministers.
+According to the 2008 law, societies and private Societies are eligible to receive local funding, foreign funding (after notifying the Council of Ministers), and funding from the public Fund for the Support of Societies.
+Closed societies are prohibited from seeking any kind of funding other than the money contributed by their members.
+Foreign societies may not seek local funding without the prior approval of the Council of Ministers.

 Public Benefit Status

-The Income Tax Law (Law 75 of 1985) exempts the income of societies and other social entities from tax; it also exempts the income of any religious, charitable, cultural, and educational, sports, and health organizations with public benefit purposes to be tax-exempt as well.
-Societies must apply to the Income Tax Department requesting recognition for tax-exempt status; the Department verifies whether the eligibility criteria stated in Article 7 of the Income Tax Law has been met by the applicant, and issues a decision to that effect.
+The Income Tax Law (Law 75 of 1985) makes the income of societies and other social entities eligible for tax exemption.
+It allows for the income of any religious, charitable, cultural, educational, sports, and health organizations with public benefit purposes to be tax-exempt as well.
+Societies must apply to the Income Tax Department requesting recognition for tax-exempt status.
+The Department verifies whether the eligibility criteria stated in Article 7 of the Income Tax Law has been met by the applicant, and issues a decision to that effect.

 In addition, the Income Tax Law grants certain societies charitable status.
 Societies with religious, charitable, humanitarian, scientific, cultural, sports, or professional purposes are eligible to apply for charitable status.
 Donations made to societies with charitable status are exempted from income tax; the exempted income, however, should not exceed one-quarter of the taxable income of the donor.
 For the society to benefit from charitable status, a request should be submitted to the Council of Ministers requesting recognition of the society as charitable.
 The Council of Ministers will then verify the eligibility of the applicant society and issue a decree to this effect.

 Barriers to Entry

 Law 51 of 2008 as amended makes registration of societies mandatory.
 It does not specify a sanction for unregistered groups, but it does stipulate that the law does not prevent the application of any penalty stipulated in any other law.
-The Penal Code (Law 16 of 1960) stipulates that unregistered societies are illegal, and that individuals who conduct activities for such unregistered groups or become members therein are subject to a penalty of up to two years’ imprisonment.
+The Penal Code (Law 16 of 1960) stipulates that unregistered societies are illegal, and that individuals who conduct activities for such unregistered groups or become members thereof are subject to a penalty of up to two years’ imprisonment.